What is SFTP? How does SFTP secure a file transfer?

 How to use SFTP?

 Till now, we have discussed the theoretical part of the protocol.
-Now it is an excellent time to start with a few examples for the usage of SFTP.
+Now is an excellent time to start with a few examples of the usage of SFTP.
 Here we will use the CentOs Linux for demonstration.
-Each example covers the commands and theory behind the command.
+Each example covers the commands and the theory behind the command.

 How to check if SFTP is running?

 This is the first step.
-If no FTP and SSH software is installed, then we can not run the protocol.
+We cannot run the protocol if no FTP and SSH software is installed.
 We are so checking first.
 Most of the Linux systems come with the SFTP server installed.
-Server start running with the system startup.
+The server starts running with the system startup.
 But still, chances that there are missing packages for FTP and SSH.

 Following is the command for checking the SFTP server status.